cogstat/cogstat_user_documentation/Handling-data.md

 Note that data from any other software can be imported into CogStat when the data can be exported to any of these formats.

-Note that various file formats have their limitations, such as how long the variable names can be or whether the measurement level is stored in the file.
+Note that various file formats have limitations, such as the length of the variable names or whether the measurement level is stored in the file.

 ### How should the data look like in your spreadsheet software?